Introducing efficiencies in store

 At Primark, reducing our impact on the environment needs to incorporate all aspects of our supply chain.
-Everything from the raw materials we source and how products are manufactured in factories to what happens in Primark stores.
-As a global retailer with more than 325 stores in 11 countries, it is important to us that we reduce the environmental impact of our stores as much as possible.
+From the raw materials we source and how products are manufactured in factories, through to what happens in Primark stores.
+As a global retailer with more than 380 stores in 13 countries, it is important to us that we reduce the environmental impact of our stores as much as possible.
 This ranges from making stores more energy efficient to managing the amount of waste they produce.

 As well as becoming more energy-efficient, we’re focusing our efforts on how we manage waste in stores.
 To keep costs down and reduce our environmental impact, Primark has devised a specific approach to getting products to stores.
-It’s designed to minimize packaging and waste at every stage of the process – everything from packing in factories to sale in-store.
-For example, we ask factories to use just one plastic wrapper for a whole set of T-shirts, instead of having every product individually wrapped.
-One of our store initiatives is to use the same trucks that deliver our products to stores to also collect the waste and take it back to our distribution centers.
-This reduces the amount of trucks on the road and the amount of on-site waste collections at our stores.
+It’s designed to minimise packaging and waste at every stage of the process – from packing in factories through to sale in-store.
+For example, we ask factories to use just one plastic wrapper for a whole set of t-shirts, instead of having every product individually-wrapped.
+One of our store initiatives is to use the same trucks that deliver our products to stores to also collect the waste and take it back to our distribution centres.
+This reduces the amount of trucks on the road and the amount of onsite waste collections at our stores.